upbound/docs/content/spaces/observability.md

   - ctp
 ```

-Upbound marks the control plane as provisioned only if the OpenTelemetry Collector is successfully deployed and running.
-There could be a delay in the status update if the OpenTelemetry Collector is still being deployed, such as:
+Upbound marks the control plane as provisioned only if the OpenTelemetry Collector is deployed and running.
+There could be a delay in the status update if the OpenTelemetry Collector is currently deploying:
 ```bash
  k get stc
 NAME       SELECTED   FAILED   PROVISIONED   AGE